She joined DHS to fight disinformation. She says she was halted by... disinformation

 DHS initially shared few details about the board's function and purview, leading to speculation and fears it would police online speech.

 As the board's public face, Jankowicz became a lighting rod.
-A well-regarded authority in online disinformation, who has studied Russian information operations and advised governments including that of Ukrainian President Volodymyr Zelenskyy, she was accused of being a Democratic hack.
+A well-regarded authority in online disinformation, who has studied Russian information operations and advised governments including that of former Ukrainian President Petro Poroshenko, she was accused of being a Democratic hack.

 Conservatives seized on her tweets and past public statements as evidence of her partisan bias.
 The attacks got personal: Jankowicz has been barraged with abuse, harassment and death threats.